 McMakin scores 20, Saint Louis women beat Minnesota 69-50, win WNIT title

-EDWARDSVILLE, Ind.
+EDWARDSVILLE, Ill.
 (AP) — Kyla McMakin scored 20 points and Peyton Kennedy added 19 Saturday to help Saint Louis beat Minnesota 69-50 and win the first WNIT championship in program history.

 The Billikens won six games in a row and 11 of their last 12 to close the season.
 Their 22 wins are the third most in a single season.
 Saint Louis won 26 games in 2017-18 and 25 in ’18-19.